tamj0rd2/ncdc/CONFIG.md

 ### request.body

 - **Description**: The body you expect to make requests to the endpoint with.
+  Whitespace needs to match exactly.<br>
-  Cannot be specified at the same time as `request.bodyPath`.
+  This property cannot be specified at the same time as `request.bodyPath`.<br>

-  In Serve mode, if this property is specified without `request.type`, responses will  only be served if the request body matches `request.body`
+  In Serve mode, if this property is specified without `request.type`, responses will  only be served if the request body matches `request.body` exactly
 - **Type**: string, number, boolean, object or array
 - **Required?**: No
 - **Example**: `body: { hello: 'world' }`